 Of course, there’s plenty more to see and do at Dollywood Pigeon Forge during Christmas.
 Both the Carol of the Trees and Parade of Lights dazzle the senses.
 Thousands of lights synchronize with holiday music to transform Rivertown Lake into a seasonal symphony.
 The Parade of Lights marches through the park nightly with Christmas floats adorned with bright lights bring Christmas cheer to the park.

-Make time out of your visit to do a little holiday shopping, too.
+During your day enjoying a Dollywood Smoky Mountain Christmas, make time to do a little holiday shopping too.
 Unique treasures can be found throughout the craftsmen-based stores.
 Don’t want to carry your purchases around the park?
 No problem.
 You can choose parcel pick-up and collect your packages at the exit shop when your day of fun is done.

 As long as weather cooperates, rides and attractions will be open.
 Soar through the skies on Wild Eagle, feel the rush of Thunderhead and then go for a spin on Dizzy Disk.
 It may be a bit chilly but the thrill is worth it!